BrokeAssSoftware/cs2-modding-guide/ui/gameface-basics.md

 ## Functions and Sizing Helpers
 - `min()` / `max()` / `clamp()` are not parsed reliably.
 Use breakpoint-specific widths and percentages instead of relying on math helpers.
 - `backdrop-filter` is ignored.
 Layer semi-transparent gradients or texture overlays to simulate blur or frosted glass.
+- Shorthand `background: currentColor` fails to parse—supply explicit RGBA values (or variables that resolve to RGBA) when drawing pseudo elements or icon fallbacks.

 ## Unsupported CSS & Selectors
 - Composite layout helpers such as `gap` and `inline-flex` are dropped during parsing.
 Build spacing with utility classes or `> * + *` patterns, and stick to `display: flex`.
 - Asset helpers like `object-fit`, `background: currentColor`, and logical shorthands (`inset`, `list-style`) do not resolve.
 Use absolute positioning, explicit edges, or custom pseudo-elements instead.
+- Bullet lists should be rendered as custom structures (`role="list"` / `role="listitem"`) with manual markers; rely on CSS pseudo-elements instead of `list-style`.

 ## Pseudo Classes
 - Stick to widely supported selectors (`:hover`, `:focus`, `:active`) and provide visual focus states manually.